Louis-Gaston Mayila: Early life and political career

-Mayila was Secretary-General of the Government with the rank of Minister in 1980; subsequently he was Minister of National Education from late 1980 to 1987.
+Mayila was Secretary-General of the Government with the rank of minister in 1980; subsequently he was Minister of National Education from late 1980 to 1987.
 He was then Minister of Labor, Employment, Human Resources, and Professional Training from 1987 to 1989, Minister of State for Labor, Employment, and Professional Training from 1989 to 1990, and Personal Adviser to the President of the Republic for Development and Public Investments from 1990 to 1992.

 In 1992, Mayila resigned from his post as Personal Adviser to the President and founded a new party, the People's Unity Party (Parti de l'Unité du Peuple, PUP).
 However, his new party allied with the ruling Gabonese Democratic Party (PDG) and supported President Bongo's candidacy in the 1993 presidential election.
-Mayila participated in the negotiations that led to the signing of the Paris Accords between the government and the opposition in 1994 and was then appointed as Minister-Delegate under the Prime Minister in charge of Decentralization and Mobile Security.
+Mayila participated in the negotiations that led to the signing of the Paris Accords between the government and the opposition in 1994 and was then appointed Minister-Delegate under the Prime Minister in charge of Decentralization and Mobile Security.
 He was subsequently promoted to the post of Minister of the Interior, Decentralization, and Mobile Security in early 1995.

-Mayila became President of the Economic and Social Council (CES) in early 1997, and he rejoined the PDG in 2005.
+Mayila became President of the CES in early 1997, and he rejoined the PDG in 2005.
 He was given the position of Vice-President of the PDG.
 At the time of the November 2005 presidential election, he worked on Bongo's re-election campaign as President of the Commission for Gabonese Abroad.
 In early 2006, he was appointed to the government as Deputy Prime Minister for Social Affairs and left his post at the CES.

 Mayila supported some independent candidates at the time of the December 2006 parliamentary election, although none of them were successful; he did not personally stand as a candidate.
 Feeling marginalized within the PDG, he threatened to quit in order to create a new party.
 On 28 February 2007, PDG Secretary-General Simplice Nguédet Manzéla publicly called on Mayila to abandon his threat and respect party discipline by discussing his complaints strictly within the party's internal structures.